-In February 2020, ENGIE published a Modern Slavery Policy which sets out the commitments which we have made in relation to modern slavery.
-Within the Policy we have specifically outlined the roles which we expect our staff, leadership team and suppliers to take in supporting our commitment to eradicate modern slavery in all of its forms.
+ENGIE's Declaration on Modern Slavery sets out the commitments which we have made in relation to modern slavery.
+Within the Declaration we have specifically outlined the roles which we expect our staff, leadership team and suppliers to take in supporting our commitment to eradicate modern slavery in all of its forms.